 Depending on the difficulty of some climbing route in peak, guide and assistant guide will secure the route using the necessary technical gear, like fixing the rope and assisting the whole group (4-6 persons) all the way to the top and back

-Our Guide will try to ensure that the trekking and climbing run according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared to some flexibility and comprehension if so required.
+The Guide will try to ensure that the trekking and climbing run according to the foreseen plan to the benefit of all the participants, but we thank you for being prepared for some flexibility and comprehension if so required.

 OUR WYE TEAM

 The success of this Trekking Peak Trip depends on both the personal status of each participant and the experience of our Team.
-WILD YAK EXPEDITIONS' team carefully selected according to their expertise in the particular environment and individual aptitudes.
-Our team is thus highly experienced, skilled, trained, courteous and helpful.
+WILD YAK EXPEDITIONS' team carefully selected according to their expertise in a particular environment and individual aptitudes.
+Our team is thus highly experienced, skilled, trained, courteous, and helpful.